wu-sheng/me/README.md

 First of all, I am an open source lover.
 Contribute for different open source projects in these years.
 And want to continue my contributions. ^_^

-Right now, I am Tetrate.io Founding Engineer & BitMain technical expert.
+Right now, I am Tetrate.io Founding Engineer.
 Running following Open Source projects
 1. Apache SkyWalking.
 As project creator, PPMC member and committer.
 1. Apache ShardingSphere.
 As project co-founder, prototype author, PPMC member and committer.
 1. Apache Zipkin.
 As contributor, for design and code review.